s013mmb/Math4DL/README.md

-This static web sites hosts pages related to a workshop I provided for mathematics instructors.
-The workshop aims to bridge the gap between mathematics education and the understanding of how modern AI models are constructed.
+This static website hosts pages related to a workshop I provided for mathematics instructors.
+The workshop focuses on the mathematics concepts that are relevant to learning and understanding how modern AI models are constructed.